maestrodev/maestro-puppet-plugin/README.md

 Provides the following Maestro tasks

-# mcollective runonce
+# Puppet runonce

-On systems running Puppet Enterprise, the Puppet runonce task can be used within a composition to kick off puppet on a remote node.
+On systems running Puppet Enterprise, the Puppet runonce task can be used within a composition to kick off puppet on a remote node through MCollective.
 Simply edit your composition, find the "puppet runonce" task in the task library and add it.
-Then, specify the hostname of the node on which you want to run puppetd in the Agent field.
-Note that "Agent" refers to the mcollective agent, not the maestro agent running the task/composition.
-You must, however, make sure that the mcollective client configuration is present on the Maestro agent node (in `/etc/puppetlabs/mcollective/client.cfg`)
+Then, specify the hostname of the node on which you want to run puppetd in the Identity Filter field.
+You can either specify a hostname or use a regular expression to match host names.
+For example /maestrodev.net$/ to match all *.maestrodev.net.

+## Pre-requisites

+Puppet Enterprise must be installed on the maestro agent host running the Puppet plugin.
+It will look for the mcollective libraries typically installed in the /opt/puppet/libexec directory.

+The mcollective client configuration must also be present on the maestro agent host.
+The agent looks for the files /etc/puppetlabs/mcollective/client.cfg or ~/.mcollective to contain the configuration.

 More info at